-"A lot more of our resources are being poured into it," she said.
-"We have a solicitor dedicated to the court and another almost full time at court.
+'A lot more of our resources are being poured into it," she said.
+"We have a solicitor dedicated to the court and another almost fulltime at court.

-We are finding matters are being resolved much more quickly and we find our role is now more geared towards extensive negotiations with our parties."
+"We are finding matters are being resolved much more quickly."

 Di Macleod, of the Gold Coast Centre against Sexual Violence, said the single most important factor in domestic violence was that when women made a phone call they get immediate help.